 According to the American Heart Association, walking has the lowest dropout rate of any physical activity.
 Think it doesn’t do any good?
 Think again.
 Walking is low impact; easier on the joints than running.
 It is safe – with a doctor’s okay – for people with orthopedic ailments, heart conditions, and those who are more than 20% overweight.
 In addition, research has shown that you could gain two hours of life for each hour of regular exercise!
 That quick stroll around the block seems a little more worthwhile now, doesn’t it

-Walk with a Doc, and in this case, Walk with a Future Doc, is a walking program for everyone interested in taking steps for a healthier lifestyle.
+Walk with a Future Doc is a walking program for everyone interested in taking steps for a healthier lifestyle.
 What better way to start your weekend than on your feet making strides to help your heart and improving your general health to live longer!
-While you walk at your own pace, you’ll have the opportunity to have questions answered by local physicians.
+While you walk at your own pace, you’ll have the opportunity to have questions answered by local physicians and medical studnet.